 Offer Early Bird Incentive Prizes: This is a great incentive for donors to submit their pledge cards by a specified deadline.
-(One of the most popular incentives is a draw for time off work with pay).
+(One of the most popular incentives is a draw for time off work with pay or free parking for a specified length of time if employees generally pay for parking).